DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Experiments

 For the generation of semantic representations, we employ \textbf{GPT-3 (text-davinci-003)} language model.
 We use carefully engineered prompts to guide the model to produce detailed and structured action descriptions.
 These prompts systematically decompose each action into spatial components (covering 4 body parts: head, hands, torso, and legs) and temporal phases (across 3 segments: start, middle, and end).
 The resulting textual descriptions are then encoded into high-quality 512-dimensional feature vectors using the pre-trained \textbf{CLIP text encoder (ViT-B/32)}.
 The core of our adaptive alignment is the cross-modal attention mechanism, which employs learnable projection matrices $W_Q \in \mathbb{R}^{512\times 150}$ and $W_K \in \mathbb{R}^{256\times 150}$, with a shared hidden dimension of $h = 150$.
 The final visual representation is projected into the semantic space by a projection head, $f_{skel}$, which consists of a 2-layer MLP with 512 hidden units and ReLU activation functions.

 Our training is configured for robust convergence.
-We use the Adam optimizer with a learning rate of $1e^{-4}$ and a batch size of 256.
+We use the Adam optimizer with a learning rate of $1 \times 10^{-4}$ and a batch size of 256.
 The model is trained for a maximum of 300 epochs, but we employ an early stopping strategy that halts training if the validation accuracy does not improve for 20 consecutive epochs.
 For data processing, sequences from the NTU datasets are processed with a length of $L = 300$ and $J = 25$ joints, accommodating up to $M = 2$ performers.
 For the PKU-MMD dataset, we follow the configuration from~\cite{st-gcn} with $J = 18$ joints.

 At inference time, our dynamic refinement mechanism optimizes the lightweight affine transformation parameters $\mathcal{S}$ and $\Delta\mathcal{F}$.
 This is done using an Adam optimizer with a higher initial learning rate of 0.01, which is then decayed using a cosine annealing schedule.
 The class-balanced memory bank, which is central to our method's stability, is configured to maintain up to $K = 16$ high-confidence samples per class, selected based on a confidence threshold of $\tau = 0.1$.
+All reported results use 10 refinement steps at inference, organized into 4 progressive stages (steps 1-3, 4-5, 6-8, and 9-10), allowing the model to gradually adapt semantic features to the incoming visual stream.
+The adaptive parameters ($\mathcal{S} \in \mathbb{R}^{C \times 8 \times 512}$ and $\Delta\mathcal{F} \in \mathbb{R}^{C \times 8 \times 512}$) comprise only 8,192 parameters per class, confirming the lightweight nature of our approach.

+Table~\ref{tab:refinement_overhead} details the memory and computational costs of our dynamic refinement module.
+The learnable parameters ($\mathcal{S}$ and $\Delta\mathcal{F}$, each $\mathbb{R}^{C \times 8 \times 512}$) require minimal memory from 0.16 MB to 0.75 MB.
+The memory bank stores up to K=16 high-confidence samples per class with refined semantic features ($\mathbb{R}^{8 \times 512}$), requiring 2.13-9.68 MB.
+The 10-step refinement process requires only 1.0-7.5 seconds for the entire test set, demonstrating practical efficiency for real-world deployment.

 Test batches use a size of 1 to mimic real online scenarios for efficient processing.
 All experiments reported were conducted on a single NVIDIA A100 GPU using PyTorch 1.12.